bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 -----

 An Ansible **group** is a logical aggregation of hosts.
-For example, system administrator can define a group "database_servers" that would contain hosts "database1" and "database2".
+For example, system administrators could define a group "database_servers" that would contain hosts "database1" and "database2".

 **Groups** allow Ansible to provide dedicated **variables** to member hosts or execute tasks on a set of hosts.

-Note: a host can be part of multiple groups.
+Note: a host can be part of several groups.

 Variables
 ---------

 Variables in Ansible follow the YAML structure.

-A variable is like in any programming language: a variable name, and a data related.
+A variable is like in any programming language: a variable name, and a related data. related.

-Multiple kind of variables exist in Ansible:
+Multiple kinds of variables exist in Ansible:

+Note: Jinja2 will be discussed later.

 Simple
 ^^^^^^